-First year of graduate study - Each student will present at least one 15-minute seminar organized by Division/Track Faculty (in lieu of a seminar, some Divisions may use journal clubs or other meaningful speaking opportunities as a replacement).
+First year of graduate study - Each student will present at least one short seminar in the Introduction to Pharmaceutical Sciences course.
 A Seminar Performance Evaluation Form is completed by faculty in attendance.

-Second year of graduate study - Each student will present at least one 30 minute seminar organized by Division/Track Faculty (in lieu of a seminar, some Divisions may use journal clubs or other meaningful speaking opportunities as a replacement).
+Second year of graduate study - Each student will present at least one 30 minute seminar organized by Track Faculty (in lieu of a seminar, some Divisions may use journal clubs or other meaningful speaking opportunities as a replacement).
 A Seminar Performance Evaluation Form is completed by faculty in attendance.